 FODMAP is the acronym for a group of short chain carbohydrates found in food that are generally poorly absorbed by our digestive system.
 It stands for ‘Fermentable Oligo-, Di-, Mono-saccharides and Polyols’.
 These carbohydrates exist in a variety of different foods such as wheat, milk, and some fruits and vegetables.
-This diet constitutes of restricting high FODMAP foods for at 6-8 weeks and replacing them with suitable alternatives that are low FODMAP.
+This diet constitutes of restricting high FODMAP foods for 6-8 weeks and replacing them with suitable alternatives that are low FODMAP.
 Next, FODMAPs are reintroduced slowly to gauge individual tolerance level.

 A low FODMAP diet is effective in reducing IBS symptoms

-FODMAPS could aggravate IBS symptoms – like wind, bloating, diarrheoa and abdominal pain.
+FODMAPS could aggravate IBS symptoms – like wind, bloating, diarrhoea and abdominal pain.
 It was developed by a brilliant team at Monash University in Melbourne, Australia.
 Many studies have shown symptom relief in people with IBS.

 For best results, see a FODMAP trained dietitian

 In a recent study 76% of patients that saw a FODMAP-trained dietitian reported an improvement in symptoms after being on the diet.
 The diet is complicated and a dietitian is best placed to provide all support needed for good results.